We often imagine that the face of oral cancer is a male in his 60s who has used tobacco products.

 Delay in Diagnosis: One year

-Ken saw an ENT with his symptoms 6 times over a year.
+Ken saw an ENT with his symptoms six times during one year.
 The original biopsy was read as negative.
 They did swallow studies and finally decided to shave his lingual tonsil.
 It was then they decided to do another biopsy instead.
 The tumor was huge by then.
 Radiation and chemo did not get all the cancer.
 On his 44th birthday it was confirmed that the cancer was still there.
 Seven months after diagnosis, he was scheduled for surgery to remove his tongue and voice box.
 The day before, his carotid artery ruptured and my dear husband passed away while waiting for the ambulance.
 Our daughter was only fourteen months old when she lost her father.
 I believe that if we pushed for more after the initial biopsy or gotten a second opinion, he would still be here.

-Symptoms: sore on my tongue that didn’t go away.
+Symptoms: Sore on my tongue that didn’t go away.

-Symptoms: persistent sore on lateral tongue.
+Symptoms: Persistent sore on lateral tongue.

 My dentist did not know what it was.
 He told me to come back if it didn’t heal.
 So I went back again and he still didn’t know.
 He sent me to an oral surgeon who put me on topical steroids for a few weeks.
 That didn’t work.
 Finally the oral surgeon did a biopsy and we found out that it was cancer.
 Needless to say, I have changed dentists and will not go back to that oral surgeon.
 Too many dentists don’t know how to screen for cancer and even what to look for.